clickalicious/webserver-daemon/README.md

 ## Requirements

- - `PHP >= 5.6` (compatible up to version 5.6 as well as >= 7.2)
+ - `PHP >= 5.6` (compatible up to version `7.2` as well as `HHVM`)

 ## Philosophy

 This library provides the functionality to daemonize PHP's internal webserver and send the process to background without blocking the `console` or process starting the internal webserver.
-It uses PHP's pipes to register an I/O stream filter and fetches

 ## Versioning